Truiteseche/ft_shield/README.md

 # ft_shield
-People will no longer be able to buy you a "TIG"
+People will no longer be able to buy you a community service (TIG) in the 42 intra shop